wikical/grical/db_migration/README.rst

 ===============================

-This is a guide on how to migrate legacy grical databases to version xxx, which uses Django database migrations.
-If you pulled a more recent version than xxx with Django>=1.8, it is suggested you update to xxx, import the data, then update to tip and run django migrations.
+This is a guide on how to migrate legacy grical databases to version 1.0, which uses Django database migrations.
+If you pulled a more recent version than 1.0 with Django>=1.11, it is suggested you update to 1.11, import the data, then update to tip and run django migrations.

 By legacy database we mean the schema of grical version as of the year 2012, Django version 1.3 and not any migration application used (such